(RA mi pril)

 Note: Consider discontinuation or dose reduction of concomitant diuretic when initiating ramipril.
 If diuretic cannot be discontinued or dose reduced, consider reduced initial ramipril dose.
 Monitor blood pressure closely until stabilized.

-Heart failure post-myocardial infarction: Oral: Initial: 2.5 mg twice daily (patient should be monitored for at least 2 hours after initial dose and for at least an additional hour after blood pressure has stabilized); may reduce dose to 1.25 mg twice daily for hypotension.
-Reduce the dose of any concomitant diuretics, if possible.
+Heart failure post-myocardial infarction: Oral: Initial: 2.5 mg twice daily; may reduce dose to 1.25 mg twice daily for hypotension.
 Continue initial dose for one week then titrate upward every 3 weeks as tolerated to target dose of 5 mg twice daily.

-Reduction in risk of MI, stroke, and death from cardiovascular causes: Oral: Initial: 2.5 mg once daily for 1 week, then 5 mg once daily for the next 3 weeks, then increase as tolerated to 10 mg once daily (may be given as divided dose in hypertensive or recently post-MI patients)
+Reduction in risk of MI, stroke, and death from cardiovascular causes: Oral: Initial: 2.5 mg once daily for 1 week, then 5 mg once daily for the next 3 weeks, then increase as tolerated to maintenance dose of 10 mg once daily (may administer in divided doses in hypertensive or recently post-MI patients).